 Bone broth is a staple of my family’s diet.
-As with healthy fats, heirloom vegetables, grass-fed meats and a good old-fashioned cod liver oil, we consume a lot of bone broths – usually aiming for one quart per person per day, at the recommendation of our nutritionist.
+As with healthy fats, heirloom vegetables, grass-fed meat, weconsume a lot of bone broths – usually aiming for one quart per person per day, at the recommendation of our nutritionist.
 Broth, you see, is a nutritional powerhouse.
 It is extraordinarily rich in easy-to-assimilate minerals, amino acids and goodies like glucosamine chondroitin.
-Its gelatin helps to heal the gut, which is why it plays such an integral role in the GAPS diet, and it provides powerful medicine – particularly in combating colds and flus.

 And, you did read that right: we do aim for one quart per adult per day (the little one of the household gets at least a pint).
 That’s a lot of broth.
 Let me do the math for you.
 That’s between two and three quarts per day, averaging to about four and a half gallons of broth each week for our family.
 Yes, as you might imagine, soups and stews are a big part of our day, more so in the winter than in the summer.
 When I serve breakfast, I serve it with a mug of broth and another mug of broth sits at my desk as I work.